The Bluebook has an index, and a good one. Use it.

 Case Names.
-In law review footnotes, case names are in regular roman type and in the actual text the case name is italicized.
+In law review footnotes, case names are in regular roman type and in the actual text the case name isitalicized.
 By contrast, in court documents or legal memoranda, case names are always underlined, whether in the text or a footnote.
-See here for an example.
+See below for an example.

 Books.
 In law review footnotes, books are placed in large and small capital letters.
 In court documents and legal memoranda, books are in regular roman type.
-See here for an example.
+See below or an example.

 Court Rules.
 Court rules are cited the same as books; large and small caps in law review footnotes, regular roman type in court documents and legal memoranda.
-See here for an example.
+See below for an example.

 In all 3 examples, the structure of the citation (elements of the citation, abbreviations, spacing, etc.) remains the same.
 The only difference is the typeface.